-4.1 OVERVIEW
+4.1 Overview

-The TDM has a validated 2017 base year, , and forecast network years of 2022, 2032, 2040, and 2050 (Appendix I- Emissions Analysis Notes include the network years).
+The TDM has a validated 2017 base year, and forecast network years of 2022,2027, 2032, 2040, and 2050 (Appendix I- Emissions Analysis Notes include the network years).
 The forecast years incorporate projects proposed in the MTP and TIP.
 The model outputs were then sent to TTI for emissions analysis.

-4.1.1 ASSUMPTIONS
+4.1.1 Assumptions

-This document summarizes the MOVES2014b inputs and other inventory elements TTI used for developing the 2017, 2022, 2032, 2040, and 2050 on-road mobile source emissions inventories for the conformity analysis,
+This document summarizes the MOVES3 inputs and other inventory elements TTI used for developing the 2017, 2022, 2027, 2032, 2040, and 2050 on-road mobile source emissions inventories for the conformity analysis.

-4.1.2 METHODOLOGY
+4.1.2 Methodology

 TTI produced summer season weekday VOC and NOx emissions (2017 and forecast years) and both summer and winter weekday PM10 (forecast years) emissions estimates for evaluation years.
-The procedure and data applied to develop the emissions estimates follows the same general methodology (i.e., hourly, TDM link-based) as applied in the most recent EI Paso MTP conformity analysis.
-However, the procedure applied the latest planning assumptions to include data that are more recently available (e.g., new traffic assignments, latest available registrations data for development of vehicle fleet characteristics, MOVES2014b model, as allowed by the timeframe of this analysis).
+The procedure and data applied to develop the emissions estimates follows the same general methodology (i.e., hourly, TDM link-based) as applied in the most recent El Paso MTP conformity analysis.
+However, the procedure applied the latest planning assumptions to include data that are more recently available (e.g., new traffic assignments, latest available registrations data for development of vehicle fleet characteristics, MOVES3 model, as allowed by the timeframe of this analysis).

-4.1.3 DATA SOURCES AND DEVELOPMENT
+4.1.3 Data Sources and Development

 The EPMPO provided the requisite 24-hour travel model traffic assignments and intrazonal trips.
-TTI provided the various seasonal weekday VMT adjustment factors (for total VMT and for hourly VMT distributions) based on the latest multi-year TxDOT EI Paso Automatic Traffic Recorder (ATR) data, and the HPMS consistency factor (from travel model validation year).
+TTI provided the various seasonal weekday VMT adjustment factors (for total VMT and for hourly VMT distributions) based on the latest multi-year TxDOT El Paso Automatic Traffic Recorder (ATR) data, and the HPMS consistency factor (from travel model validation year).
 TTI also provided travel model traffic assignments and intrazonal trips by time period (AM Peak, Midday, PM Peak, and Overnight), as well as VMT mix by roadway functional classification group for the 24-hour period, based on recent multi-year classification counts.

-The MOVES2014b speed-sensitive Freeway and Arterial drive cycle emissions factors were applied to the freeway and non-freeway (excluding ramps) functional classifications.
-Ramp drive-cycle emissions factors were modeled using arterial (unrestricted access) drive-cycle emission rates (because MOVES2014b does not provide ramp specific emission factors).
+The MOVES3 speed-sensitive Freeway and Arterial drive cycle emissions factors were applied to the freeway and non-freeway functional classifications.

 TTI provided emissions estimates for 13 vehicle types in the typical summary form of hourly totals by county and road type as well as 24-hour totals.
-The MOVES2014b commands/inputs are located in Appendix I.
+The MOVES3 commands/inputs are located in Appendix I.

-4.2 MOVES2014B INPUTS
+4.2 MOVES3 Inputs

-TTI developed the MOVES2014b model inputs according to guidance provided in MOVES2014, MOVES2014a, and MOVES2014b Technical Guidance: Using MOVES to Prepare Emission Inventories for State Implementation Plans and Transportation Conformity (EPA, August 2018) and MOVES2014 User Interface Reference Manual Appendix:MOVES2014b (EPA, August 2018).
+TTI developed the MOVES3 model inputs according to the guidance provided in

+MOVES3 Technical Guidance: Using MOVES to Prepare Emission Inventories for State Implementation Plans and Transportation Conformity (EPA, November 2020).
 Please see Appendix I for more detailed information on the MOVES Inputs.

-4.2.1 SUMMARY OF CONTROL PROGRAMS MODELED
+4.2.1 Summary of Control Programs Modeled

-This section summarizes the MOVES2014b commands and data parameter values used in MOVES2014b to model the El Paso I/M Program and Anti-Tampering Program (ATP), CO season Oxygenated Fuel Program and the Fuel Reid Vapor Pressure (RVP) Gasoline Program.
+This section summarizes the MOVES3 commands and data parameter values used in MOVES3 to model the El Paso I/M Program and the Fuel Reid Vapor Pressure (RVP) Gasoline Program.

-4.2.2 I/M PROGRAM
+4.2.2 I/M Program